vishalsingh1616/Ekart/README.md

 4. Now all requests from your browser will include the token
 ```

-> Redis must be running for caching and Celery to work: `redis-server`

 ## ✨ Features

 - Product listing with search, filtering, and ordering